Burn Awareness Week

 Burn Awareness Week took place February 7 – 13, 2021!
 Children’s Burn Foundation focused on this year’s theme of preventing electric burns.
 We continue to encourage your family and friends to take one preventive step toward eliminating risk of electric burns to children!

-Nurse Appreciation Week takes place May 6 - May 12 this year.
-At Children's Burn Foundation we honor our nurses and burn care staff who have devoted their lives to the betterment of our children and the lives of others.
+Nurse Appreciation Week took place May 6 - May 12, 2021.
+At Children's Burn Foundation we are proud to honor our nurses and burn care staff who have devoted their lives to the betterment of our children and the lives of others.
 Thank you!

-You can honor nurses by practicing burn prevention:
+You can also continue to honor nurses throughout the year by practicing burn prevention:

 Cover all electric outlets with strong, child-tested outlet covers.
 Outlets closer to floor level present more risk if not covered.
 Keep keys, paper clips, and other small metal objects out of baby’s or toddler’s reach at all times.
 Your child can choke on these items too, so they pose a double risk!